risner/cp2077-codeware/README.md

 # Codeware Lib (macOS)
-A fork of  psiberx's cp2077-codeware for macOS with support for RED4ext.
+A fork of  psiberx's cp2077-codeware for macOS without support for RED4ext.

 ## Features